ucbrise/clipper/containers/container_implementation.md

 ### Serializing Prediction Requests/Responses

 Prediction requests are serialized in a similar fashion to prediction responses.
-The only difference is that prediction requests contain begin with an extra field.
+The only difference is that prediction requests begin with an extra field.

 1. **Prediction requests only:** Prediction requests begin with a request type header.
 The header is represented as a 32-bit unsigned integer sent as a single ZeroMQ message part.
 The value of this integer will be 0, indicating that the request is a prediction request.